-For the safety of everyone, parents bringing or picking up students by car are expected to observe traffic regulations and park in marked spots.
+For the safety of everyone, parents bringing or picking up students by car are expected to observe traffic regulations.
 We ask for your cooperation in this matter during ALL weather conditions.
+During dismissal parents should avoid parking in the lot but should instead remain in the car line.
+Early dismissal for students must be prior to 2:15pm.
+We will not dismiss any students after 2:15pm.

-Pets at School
+Pets At School

 For the safety of our students and for those students with allergies, pets should not be at school.
-Pets should remain in cars at arrival and dismissal times.
+Pets should remain in cars, and be secured inside the vehicle, at arrival and dismissal times.